-where $X \in \mathcal{Q}$ denotes position on the manifold $\mathcal{Q}$, $V$ and $R$ are velocity vector and momentum covector fields, $t$ is the time variable, $C$ is a constant, and $\zeta$ is given by equation \eqref{eq: zeta}.
-This choice of Bregman Lagrangian is inspired by the results of \cite{WiWiJo16,JordanSymplecticOptimization,duruisseaux2020adaptive}, and can be thought of as a generalization of the normed space $p$-Bregman Lagrangians and Hamiltonians
+where $X \in \mathcal{Q}$ denotes position on the manifold $\mathcal{Q}$, $V$ is the velocity vector field, $R$ is the momentum covector field, $t$ is the time variable, and $\zeta$ is given by equation~\eqref{eq: zeta}.
+This family of functions is a generalization of the Bregman Lagrangians and Hamiltonians introduced in \cite{WiWiJo16} for the convex continuously differentiable function $h(x) = \frac{1}{2}\langle x,x\rangle$.
+Throughout this paper, we will assume that the parameter functions $\alpha, \beta, \gamma$ satisfy the ideal scaling conditions~\eqref{IdealScaling}.

-obtained in \cite{duruisseaux2020adaptive}, where the structure of the Riemannian manifold $\mathcal{Q}$ has now been incorporated through the constant $\zeta$.
-These $p$-Bregman Lagrangians and Hamiltonians arise from the Bregman Lagrangians and Hamiltonians introduced in \cite{WiWiJo16},